Philip Mansel

 His first book, Louis XVIII, was published in 1981 and this - together with subsequent works such as Paris Between Empires 1814-1852 (2001) - established him on both sides of the Channel as an authority on the later French monarchy.
 Six of his books have been translated into French.

-Altogether Philip Mansel has published nine books of history and biography, mainly relating either to France or to his other main area of interest, the Ottoman Empire and the Middle East: Sultans in Splendour was published in 1988 and Constantinople: City of the World’s Desire 1453-1924 in 1995.
-Philip Mansel’s latest book, Levant: Splendour and Catastrophe on the Mediterranean (John Murray), was published in November 2010 in Britain and in April 2011 in America.
-Greek, Turkish, Italian and Russian editions will shortly be appearing. www.philipmansel.com
+Philip Mansel has published a number of books of history and biography, mainly relating either to France or to his other main area of interest, the Ottoman Empire and the Middle East: Sultans in Splendour was published in 1988 and Constantinople: City of the World’s Desire 1453-1924 in 1995.
+Philip Mansel’s latest book, Levant: Splendour and Catastrophe on the Mediterranean (John Murray), was published in 2010 and Aleppo: Rise and Fall of a Syria’s Great Merchant City was published in 2016. www.philipmansel.com.
+Four of his books on Ottoman history have been translated into Turkish.

 Articles